 If the company’s worker or employee was negligent in operating that big rig, company car, tractor-trailer truck, delivery truck, taxi cab, etc., then that employer may also be held responsible for damages.
 (Special situations exist for “common carriers” (e.g., buses, commuter trains, etc.).)

-Does it Matter if The Worker Was Outside the Scope of His or Her Employment?
+Does it Matter if The At-Fault Driver Was Outside the Scope of His or Her Employment?

 Of course, these companies will want to find ways to avoid this joint liability even though their worker has hurt people by his or her negligent acts behind the wheel of their company vehicle.
 These employers will try and argue that the worker, while driving the company-owned vehicle, was not within his “scope of employment” so they don’t have to pay.